History

 In the fourteenth century, the development of the abbey was interrupted by misfortunes.
 In 1316, during the Welsh uprising, Llywelyn Bren’s army devastated and robbed the monastery estates.
 In 1326 King Edward II sought refuge in Neath, and shortly thereafter in the years 1348-1350 Wales was hit by the Black Death epidemic.
 The uprising of Owain Glyndŵr at the beginning of the 15th century, during which the abbey lost its ornaments and valuable books, also caused great damages.
 It was the result of close contacts of monks with the Anglo-Normans and their patronage over the abbey.

 Recovery from the fall began in the 20s of the 15th century under the abbot and Cistercian reformer Thomas Franklin.
-During his reign, the number of monks increased, discipline in the convent was restored, and income increased.
+During his reign, the number of monks increased, discipline in the abbey was restored, and income increased.
 The last aspect was greatly influenced by the care and support of Richard Nevill, Earl of Warwick and Lord of Glamorgan, who in 1468 confirmed the privileges and charter of the abbey.
 The peak of Neath revival came at the beginning of the 16th century during the last abbot Thomas Leushon, an educated Cistercian respected throughout the entire order.

-The abbey avoid the first wave of the cassation of monasteries in 1535, but four years later the abbot Leyshon Thomas was forced to dissolve the convent and donate the abbey to the Crown.
+The abbey avoid the first wave of the cassation of monasteries in 1535, but four years later the abbot Leyshon Thomas was forced to dissolve the community and donate the abbey to the Crown.
 The buildings were then transformed into a Renaissance residence with a new house on the south-eastern edge of the former abbey complex.
 The residence was owned by Richard Williams, and then by Sir John Herbert.
 It was abandoned at the beginning of the 18th century and quickly fell into disrepair.

 Architecture

 The abbey was founded in the valley of the River Neath, which, a few kilometers away flowed into the Bristol Channel.
-The buildings were erected on its northern side, at the base of the hills in the north-west, near the mouth of the smaller Clydach River into Neath, thanks to which the convent had a very good water supply.
+The buildings were erected on its northern side, at the base of the hills in the north-west, near the mouth of the smaller Clydach River into Neath, thanks to which the abbey had a very good water supply.
 The monastery consisted of a church and the claustrum buildings located south of it, traditionally surrounding a four-sided garth.
 Further on the eastern side there was an infirmary building, intended for sick and old brothers, and on the north-eastern side of the church a cemetery.
 Also outside the compact abbey complex there were 15th-century private buildings of the abbot.
 On the west side there were buildings for guests, and even further away farm buildings related to the daily agricultural activity of the monastery.
 The whole was probably limited by a low stone wall within which led at least one four-sided gatehouse, which relics have been preserved on the north-west side.

 The first, Romanesque church was a rather small building consisting of a single nave, a transept with side chapels and a short four-sided chancel.
 The Gothic church from around 1280-1330 had a typical Cistercian layout, but very impressive dimensions.
 It was a three-aisle, seven-bay, orientated basilica on a Latin cross plan, 67 meters long, with a four-sided tower at the intersection of the nave and transept, four chapels at the transept and a chancel with an ambulatory ended with a straight wall.
 The west facade of the nave was flanked by two high buttresses between which a large ogival, tracery window with a smaller window illuminating the attic above and the main entrance portal below were pierced.
 This portal was preceded by a wide porch filling the space between buttresses.
 Another, smaller portal was placed in the southwest corner of the church.
 It served lay brothers who occupied the nearby west range.